openairsoft/openmosfet/README.md

 The web dashboard allows full and easy controls over every settings as well an update manager.

 ![OpenMosfet Web Dashboard](doc/assets/images/ui.png)
+> The UI is now available in English

 ### The team